monolive/hdfs-shred/README.md

 Distributed vs Centralised process; In some architectures it may be preferable to run this process from a central MapReduce job rather than a set of distributed workers.
 This of course comes with its own challenges, most particularly executing remote shell commands on every DataNode.
 This implmentation is a distributed one because it suits the environment it is being designed for.

+This implementation uses the JVM-reliant HDFS library for Python.
+It would be more effecient to use the HDFS3 library (http://hdfs3.readthedocs.io/en/latest/) however it has dependencies not readily available on older estates that this service is targetted at.

 ## Versioning Notes
-0.0.1 Initial draft of logic using linux cp to maintain file control after hdfs delete 0.0.2 Revised logic to run as async distributed service on all datanodes 0.0.3 Revised to remove race condition of 0.0.2 by running distributed transaction via ZooKeeper 0.0.4 Moved status and notes tracking out of ZooKeeper into HDFS to avoid melting ZK during large operations
+0.0.1 Initial draft of logic using linux cp to maintain file control after hdfs delete
+0.0.2 Revised logic to run as async distributed service on all datanodes
+0.0.3 Revised to remove race condition of 0.0.2 by running distributed transaction via ZooKeeper
+0.0.4 Moved status and notes tracking out of ZooKeeper into HDFS to avoid melting ZK during large operations